 It is possible to connect your own eWON device to Databoom through the Data Management functionality (available since firmware 5.6s3).

-- Create a new device in Databoom choosing the type eWON in Devices -> Add device
+- Create a new device choosing the type eWON in (click on Devices in the side menu, then click the Add device button on the top right of the device list)

-- Click on the new device from the list of devices
+- Click on the newly created device that appears in the list

-- In your profile look for your API key and copy its last 10 characters with the by clicking the proper button
+- Move to the API key section and copy its last 10 characters with the apposite button

 Tag Setup in the eWON